shorebirdtech/handbook/engineering.md

 what I've started at least in the early stages of a project.
-Techniques I've seen work well for this have involved 1) making a list every day together of the top N things to work on and distributing those, or b) setting a KPI for the week and only working on we see as moving that.
+Techniques I've seen work well for this have involved 1) making a list every day together of the top N things to work on and distributing those, or b) setting a KPI for the week and only working on what we see achieving that.

 Ian Hickson's approach (Flutter co-founder) was to have a whiteboard with his todo list on it, publicly visible next to his desk and would happily accept your